Research at UofT Obstetrics & Gynaecology

 The Research Committee

-The Research Committee, Chaired by Dr. Theodore Brown and supported by our Research Coordinator Mrs. Helen Robson, meets throughout the year to provide support for research communication, training, and collaboration within the Department of Obstetrics and Gynaecology.
+The Research Committee, Chaired by Dr. Theodore Brown, meets throughout the year to provide support for research communication, training, and collaboration within the Department of Obstetrics and Gynaecology.

 The overall goal of the Research Committee in alignment with the Research Strategic Priority is generating knowledge- and practice-changing studies of pressing (‘big’) questions in our field that draw upon and galvanize all resources across the Department.
 Thus, the overall objective of this group is nurturing collaborative research that expands knowledge and impacts practice.